Roman Putin

-Roman Igorevich Putin (Роман Игоревич Путин; born 10 November 1977) is a Russian businessman and president of the Russian Taekwondo Federation.
+Roman Igorevich Putin (Роман Игоревич Путин; born 10 November 1977) is a Russian politician and businessman.
 He is the son of businessman Igor Putin who is a first cousin of Russian President Vladimir Putin.

 Early life and education

 Roman Putin's grandfather, Alexander, was the uncle of the President of Russia, Vladimir Putin.
 Putin was born in Ryazan, Russia, in 1977.
-He is the son of Igor Putin, a Russian businessman and Vladimir Putin's first cousin.
+He is the son of Igor Putin, a former director of the Master Bank.

-Roman Putin graduated with honors from the Volsk branch of the Military Logistics Academy in 2001, and then for two years worked as an FSB officer.

 Career

-Between 2006 and 2009 he served as a security adviser to the governor of Ryazan Oblast, where he is credited with restoration of the Voluntary People's Druzhina.

 In 2012–2013 he was a non-paid adviser to the governor of Novosibirsk Oblast on social and economic issues.
 In particular, he proposed and supervised an ambitious project to convert a leading truck repair factory into an assembly plant.
 He was relieved from his duties when the project failed to materialize, which he attributed to a personal vendetta from the governor.
 Putin remains an adviser on similar matters to the governor of Yamalo-Nenets Autonomous Okrug.

 Roman Putin is the chairman of Group MRT and co-owner of three other Russian companies: Gazstroiholding, Modernizatsiya Rechnogo Transporta (Modernization of River Transport), and Frantsuzskie Aviatsionnye Technologii (French Aviation Technologies).
-The second company organizes passenger services on the Moscow River aiming to reduce traffic congestions, while the third one produces autogyros.
+The second company organizes passenger services on the Moscow River aiming to reduce traffic congestion, while the third one produces autogyros.

-He is president of the Russian Taekwondo Federation and director of the fund for support and development of higher education Russian Academic Foundation.

 Since 2013, Putin has been an independent private investment advisor, providing consultancy for investment projects in Russia.
 In March 2014, Putin founded his own consulting company named Putin Consulting Ltd., that helps foreign investors realize their investment projects in Russia.

-Properties and notable purchases

-Putin possibly owns a large house in the village of Razdory in Rublyovka.
-He is also possibly an owner of a 44-acre estate in Napa, California and a villa in London.
-In September 2015 Putin possibly bought the luxury yacht Silverfast for $90 million during the Monaco Yacht Show.
-Putin also possibly owns a 38-acre island in the Bahamas which he bought for $75 million.

 Politics

-In 2020, Roman Putin entered Russian politics.
-In March Putin announced the creation of the pro-presidential party "People of Business".
-According to him, he supports the President's policy and would like to assist the government in its positive initiatives.
-At the same time, he allowed competition with his uncle Vladimir Putin, since the party should have had its own ambitions.

-However, he did not create a party.
-Instead, on 21 June, he joined the existing Russia without corruption party and was elected its leader on 5 July.
+Putin announced the creation of the pro-presidential party "People of Business" in 2020.
+However, by 21 June, he had joined the existing Russia without corruption party and was elected its leader on 5 July in a secret ballot.